MileHacker Logo

 Accessibility

 Newer Metro stations feature elevators, escalators, accessible restrooms.
-Older infrastructure/buses may have limited accessibility.
+Older infrastructure/buses could have restricted access.

 Navigating Efficiently

 Use Baidu Maps navigation or Amap for real-time navigation.
 Mobile payments (WeChat Pay/Alipay) offer seamless travel.
-Learn destination station names in Chinese.
+Learn destination station names in The chinese language.

 Tips for Public Transit